helloitsurdvq/C_intro/README.md

-# final IT3220
+# IT3220 code for my exam
-final exam of Cintro